juelg/sanft/README.md

 ### Which were the major implementation issues?
 To our surprise, most of the implementation went rather smoothly.
 However, inevitably, there were some minor inconveniences, albeit none which proved to be significant hurdles or impediments.
+This is probably due to our intensitve particice of using test cases whereever possible.
+Every package excpet the main package comes with its own test cases.
+Thus, most of the bugs could already be addressed during development and when we tested the interoperablility of client and server it worked immeditatly with almost not problems.

 Firstly, when writing a protocol specification, 48 bit sized fields might seem like a good (or at least innocuous) idea;
 however, when implementing a protocol, 48 bit sized fields quickly become an encumbrance, since there is no data type thorough which they could be represented elegantly.
+Thus, a byte array had to be used to represent the 48 bit field, which required two wrapper functions converting from and to normal
+64 bit integers.

 A significant challenge which is sightly more configuration rather than implementation related was the task of coming up with useful default values.
 In our specification, we deliberately choose to let the server decide on certain